Table of Contents

 - Library Leadership Group: an assembly of one leader from each member library

-- MnPALS Consortium Board (the Board): a representative body of members who approves policies, and manages the business of the consortium
+- MnPALS Consortium Board (the Board): a representative body of members who approve policies, and manages the business of the consortium

 - Task Forces: Conduct defined investigations that further the mission or clarify operations of the consortium.
 The Board establishes Task Forces

-- Interest Groups: Established for communication and exploration focusing on areas of common interest, which may be a product, subject specialty, or topic.
+- Communities of Interest: Established for communication and exploration focusing on areas of common interest, which may be a product, subject specialty, or topic.
 Any member of a MnPALS library can form an Interest Group

 For a complete Alma glossary, see Ex Libris' Online Help - Alma Glossary